5 Helpful Strategies When Your Child Dislikes Their Teacher

 TIP: Ask open-ended questions like:

-These questions encourage deeper insights and help you better understand the root of the issue.
+These questions encourage reflection and help you better understand the root of the issue.

 Building Positive Relationships

 This might sound counterintuitive, especially to teens who insist, “The teacher doesn’t care about me!”
 Yet fostering a positive relationship can transform a challenging situation.
 Encourage your child to respect their teacher and see them as a resource, not an adversary.
-Remind them to seek help early—not after the problem snowballs.
+Coach them to seek help early, not after the problem snowballs.

 TIP: Teach your child to approach their teacher with a problem-solving attitude.
-Instead of complaining, they could say, “I’m struggling with this topic.
-Can you help me understand it better?”
-Teachers appreciate proactive students, and this approach builds rapport.
+Teachers appreciate proactive students that are involved and this approach builds rapport.
+Instead of being upset, they could say, “I’m struggling with this topic.
+Can you help me understand it better?” or "I have difficulty focussing when I sit next to the door, can I sit in the middle of the class".

 Partnering with the Teacher

 A strong parent-teacher partnership is essential.
 If issues persist, schedule a meeting to discuss your concerns.
-Approach the conversation with respect and empathy, emphasizing your shared goal: your child’s success.
+Approach the conversation with respect and empathy, appreciating the work the teacher no doubt is putting in and emphasizing your shared goal: your child’s success.

 TIP: Begin the discussion by acknowledging the teacher’s efforts.
 For example, “I appreciate the energy you put into helping the class stay engaged.”
-Starting on a positive note sets a collaborative tone and helps avoid defensiveness.
+Starting on a positive note sets a collaborative tone and helps avoid defensiveness and feeling criticized.

 During the meeting, highlight your child’s strengths.
 Sharing their hobbies, interests, or past achievements can help the teacher see them in a more holistic light.